WUMX: WRBY

-As WUMX
+WUMX

 Shortly after the format change Mix 102.5 changed calls to the present-day WUMX.
-In 2005, WUMX began flipping to a holiday music format branded as "Christmix 102.5" (a format also shared with former sister station WZUN) from early November until Christmas Day (In fact the relatively early flips were also not dissimilar to WZUN).
+In 2005, WUMX began flipping to a holiday music format branded as "Christmix 102.5" (a format also shared with eventual sister station WZUN) from early November until Christmas Day.
 This programming choice proved popular and forced rival WLZW to begin the practice in 2009.
 In October 2007, Clear Channel sold WUMX along with sister stations WOUR, WRNY, and WIXT to Galaxy Communications, who kept the hot AC format and Mix 102.5 branding.
-In addition to the Elvis Duran and the Morning Show, WUMX's current lineup includes Brett 10a-3p and Big Poppa Gary Spears 3-7p.
 The station added a new logo, slogan and slight format change to meet with the changing times in June 2015, eliminating their holiday music format.
+As of January 2024, the WUMX lineup consists of Big Poppa (who replaced Elvis Duran and the Morning Show) and Brett Hall.